 Height: 180cm

 Javier hails from a volleyball family.
-His father is a former professional player, and both of his cousins compete at elite level.
+His father is a former professional player, and both of his cousins compete at the elite level.

-Javier has recently concluded his studies in Philosphy, Politics and Economics at the Royal Holloway university.
+Javier has recently concluded his studies in Philosphy, Politics and Economics at the Royal Holloway university. and a masters in media studies.

 Joaquin Bello